oss-tsukuba/nextcloud-gfarm/README.md

 - HTTP_PORT: http port (redirect to https port)
 - HTTPS_PORT: https port

+### Gfarm parameters only when NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1
+- GFARM_USER: Gfarm user name to access GFARM_DATA_PATH and GFARM_BACKUP_PATH
+- GFARM_DATA_PATH: Gfarm data directory
+    - NOTE: Do not share GFARM_DATA_PATH with other nextcloud-gfarm.
+- GFARM_BACKUP_PATH: Gfarm backup directory
+    - NOTE: Do not share GFARM_BACKUP_PATH with other nextcloud-gfarm.

 ### Gfarm parameters
 Default is specified by `docker-compose.yml`.
+- NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR: use Gfarm directory as Nextcloud datadir instead of local volume.
+(1: enable, 0: disable)
 - GFARM_CONF_USER_DIR: path to parent directory on host OS for the following files (Please make a special directory and copy the files)
     - `gfarm2rc` (optional) (copy from `~/.gfarm2rc`)
     - `gfarm_shared_key` (optional) (copy from `~/.gfarm_shared_key`)